Team302/Team302Doco/docs/devenv.rst

 Balena Etcher
 ===================================
 Not absolutely neccesary on every laptop, but should be added.
-Belena etcher is used to flash sd cards, USb drives, liemlights, and more.
+Belena etcher is used to flash sd cards (including those for the RoboRio), USb drives, limelights, and more.

 find Balena at (https://etcher.balena.io) and download.